Originally published Winter 2018 | Last updated January 26, 2026

 Read our full hot springs packing list, or keep scrolling for Trail Creek specific items to consider!

-Slip-On/Off Shoes: Trail Creek Hot Springs is not far from the parking lot.
-Pack and wear shoes you can easily slip on and off for minimal fussing and maximum soaking.
-Grab yourself a pair of Teva Universal sandals to wear in and out of the water, or our reader-favorite Ember Mocs for easy outdoor slippers in the winter!
+- Slip-On/Off Shoes: Pack slip on shoes for minimal fussing.
+We like Teva Universal sandals to wear in and out of the water, or Teva Ember Mocs for easy outdoor slippers.

-Towel: Choose a lightweight & quick-dry towel that isn’t bulky or heavy.
-We prefer ones by Nomadix, but also love these stylish ones by Slowtide!
+- Towel: Choose a lightweight & quick-dry towel that isn’t bulky or heavy.
+We prefer ones by Nomadix, but any quick dry towel works fine!

-Dry Bag: With a river crossing and lots of sloped rocks, there is always a risk for items rolling into the water.
-Pack a dry bag to stow away your important items like keys, cell phones, and cameras.
-You can also bring a big canvas tote, to hold bulky items like towels and coats.
+- Dry Bag: Near water, there is always a risk for items getting wet.
+Pack a dry bag to stow away important items like keys, cell phones, and cameras.
+You can also bring a big tote, (we love the gear hauler by Cotopaxi – its waterproof!) to hold bulky items like towels and coats.

 Coming in the winter?
 Bring microspikes, a big parka, and a trash bag (or a big dry bag!) to stuff everything in to keep it from getting wet on the snowy ground.